Tassakhi/mremu/README.md

 	}

-Run the emulator with POX:
+Run the emulator with Floodlight:

-+ Run pox - `$ sudo ~/pox/pox.py forwarding.l2_learning log.level --DEBUG samples.pretty_log`
++ Change OpenFLow port to 6633 by following these steps in floodlight.

+(1) open src/main/resources/floodlightdefault.properties in your controller (under the floodlight directory)

+(2) locate the property net.floodlightcontroller.OFSwitchManager.openFlowPort=6633

+Now run Floodlight controller - $ java -jar target/floodlight.jar

 + Open another terminal, cd into the repo and run - `$ ./run.sh`